parklez/Half-Life-scripts/README.md

 Example: `bind mouse5 in_dboost`

 ### 3. Jumpbugs BXT
-FPS values used are pre-steampipe, if `version` in your console outputs `Exe build: [...]` from 2013 or later, subtract 0.5 fps from `fps_max` values within the script in order to work.\
+FPS values used are pre-steampipe, if `version` in your console outputs `Exe build: [...]` from 2013 or later, subtract 0.5 fps from `fps_max` values within the script in order to work.
+Those ending with *_steampipe.cfg already take that in count.\
 Spreadsheet by Jukspa [link](https://docs.google.com/spreadsheets/d/1AREhZEdayLHF6bJpSCtpFVtM-foPVs6e8nHFuvAXsPw/edit?usp=sharing)

 How to use: